IDMNYU/Ideation-Prototyping_Spring2020_Bennett/Future_weeklyBrief.md

 4. Prepare to present about your latest prototype in class next week.
 Be able to describe your world to us succintly (3-4 sentences).
 Then show us your object and tell us about your object.
 What is the significance of your object?
 What is it's function?
 You will have about 4 minutes to present this information to us.

+5. Review the personas assigned to you.
+See the slack announcement for your assignments.

 #### Semester Week 7 | Week 6: Future Project: The Story Begins